yiisoft/yii-runner-roadrunner/docs/en/grpc-application-runner.md

         command: "php GrpcWorker.php"
 ```

 > Notice!
-If you are also implementing the client side then you will need to manually add the `grpc/grpc` package the correct version to your composer.json.
+If you are also implementing the client side (to call RoadRunner API from the PHP application) then you will need to manually add the `grpc/grpc` package of the correct version to your composer.json.